 We specify the data type as adql:VARCHAR so that users can specify spatial queries using a single column and in a limited number of ways.
 If implemented in TAP 1.0, and included in the select list of the query, the output is always an STC-S string as described in (Dowler, Tody et Rixon, Table Access Protocol 2010) [section 6].
 In the WHERE clause, the s_region column can be used with the ADQL geometry functions (INTERSECTS, CONTAINS) to specify conditions; the service will generally have to translate these into native SQL that enforces the same conditions or a suitable approximation.
 Implementers may approximate the spatial query conditions by translating the INTERSECTS and CONTAINS function calls in the query.

-Because ObsTAP relies on ADQL queries and builds up on TAP, the mapping between the ObsCore model data types, as shown in Table 1 should be adjusted to the definitions stated in the TAP version used for the ObsTAP service.
+Because ObsTAP relies on ADQL queries and builds up on TAP, the mapping between the ObsCore model data types, as shown in Table 1.
+Mandatory fields of the Observation Core Components data model with their name, recommended units, data type and designation.should be adjusted to the definitions stated in the TAP version used for the ObsTAP service.

 Region computations are an advanced query capability which may not be supported by all services.
 Services should however specify s_region when possible to more precisely specify the spatial coverage of an observation.